phunanon/Insitux/README.md

 (upper-case "hEllo") → "HELLO"
 (lower-case "HeLlO") → "hello"

-;Checks if a string is entirely upper- or lower-case (upper?
-"HELLO123") → true
+;Checks if the first character of a string is upper- or lower-case (upper?
+"Hello123") → true
-(lower? "hello123") → true
+(lower? "hELLO123") → true

 ;Checks if the first character of a string is a letter, digit, ;  whitespace (space, tab), or other (punctation)